White-Box Testing | Techniques, Tools, Process & Example

 • Identify untested code sections

-• Track the percentage of code tested
+• Track percentage of code tested

 • Find gaps in testing